GPV/KCV supports Victoria’s battle to secure more funding for Victorian government schools

 Become a Member

-GPV members enjoy the company of other grandparents sharing a commitment to improve the quality of life of grandchildren.
+GPV members share with other grandparents a commitment to improve the quality of life of grandchildren.

 End physical punishment of children – protect Australian children